reactjs/rfcs/text/0000-new-create-ref.md

 The primary motivation is to encourage people to migrate off string refs.
 Callback refs meet some resistance because they are a bit harder to understand.
 The proposal introduces this API primarily for people who love string refs today.

-There's a few problems with them.
+### What's wrong with string refs?

-Strings refs bind to the React's component's `currentOwner` rather than the parent.
-This breaks "render prop" pattern.
+The main problem with string refs is that they require React to keep track of the "currently executing" component.
+However, that component doesn't always match where the string ref is defined.
+Consider the common "render prop" pattern:

 ```js
 class ComponentA {